Looking for Cyprus walks? Read my tips on the best routes, the best time to visit and the best walking guide to purchase before you travel to Cyprus.

-Walking is one of my many passions and I spend as much time as possible in the great outdoors with my husband Al and our small dog Rocky, looking for new trails and admiring the spectacular views.
+Walking is one of my many passions and I spend as much time as possible in the great outdoors with my husband Al and our dogs Rocky and Arnie, looking for new trails and admiring the spectacular views.

 We certainly know some of the best places to walk in Cyprus so I thought I'd share some tips for you here.

 I came to Cyprus armed with an invaluable little book called the Rother Walking Guide to Cyprus. and it helped us find our way round many of the best trails very quickly.

 The other key thing that helped us was the FREE nature trail guide, available from the Cyprus Tourism Office (the CTO).
 There are offices in all the major towns.